alexzhang1030/esm-analyzer/README.md

 # esm-analyzer

-The scanner and analyzer of ESM(odule).
+The scanner and analyzer of ESM.

 - [esm-analyzer](#esm-analyzer)
   - [Installation](#installation)